sam-haff/air-quality-analysis/README.md

 KESTRA_USER: username from credentials(basicAuth) you had set in the kestra configuration.
 KESTRA_PWD: password from credentials(basicAuth) you had set in the kestra configuration.

+Other options:
+- use ./utils/deploy_flow util.
-Alternatively, you can manually create flows one by one by creating them from UI and copying the content from the repository.
+- manually create flows one by one by creating them from UI and copying the content from the repository.
+#### Setting up kestra environment ####
+Before flows could be run, you need to set KVs in the company.team namespace

 #### DBT ####
 Create your DBT cloud project on the project repository and specify subpath as ./dbt.
 That's it.
 To build analytics, run: